dotnet/coreclr/Documentation/dotnet-primer.md

 The following example will throw as a result of memory safety.

 	int[] numbers = new int[42];
-	int number = numbers[42] // will throw (indexes are 0-based)
+	int number = numbers[42]; // will throw (indexes are 0-based)

 Type Safety
 -----------

 Objects are allocated in terms of types.
 The only operations allowed for a given object, and the memory it consumes, are those of its type.
 A `Dog` type may have `Jump` and `WagTail` methods, but not likely a `SumTotal` method.
 A program can only call the declared methods of a given type.
 All other calls will result in an exception.

-.NET languages can be object-oriented, with hiearchies of base and derived classes.
+.NET languages can be object-oriented, with hierarchies of base and derived classes.
 The .NET runtime will only allow object casts and calls that align with the object hierarchy.

 	Dog dog = Dog.AdoptDog();
 	Pet pet = (Pet)dog; // Dog derives from Pet